 We recommend limiting the upload speed to 75% of the maximum.
 So, for us, we will set the limit to 0.75 X 6 Mbps = 22.28 Mbps.
 You can limit it as per your maximum upload speed.

-Step 1: Go to YouTube (you can do this on any other website where you upload files regularly) and right-click anywhere.
-Select Inspect from the right-click menu.
+Step 1: Go to YouTube (you can do this on any other website where you upload files regularly) and right-click anywhere or Press CTRL + Shift + I together from he keyboard.

 Step 2: In the window that opens up on the right side of the screen, click on the Network tab.
-Now, in the second row below the Network tab, click to expand the Online option.
+Now, in the second row below the Network tab, click to expand the No throttling option.

-Step 3: From the Online context menu, go to Custom and select Add.
+Step 3: From the No throttling context menu, go to Custom and select Add.

 Step 4: In the next window, click on Add custom profile button.
 Under Profile Name section, name the profile according to your wish.
 For instance, we named it as YouTube upload.

 Step 5: Now, in the Upload field, add the limit you calculated.
 In our case, we entered 22280 since the unit shown here is in kb/s.
 Click on Add.

 Step 6: The custom profile is created and will look like this.

 Step 7: Click on the cross and exit.
 Now, when you go back and check, you can see your newly created custom profile under No throttling context menu.